 Eid al-Adha is the "Festival of Sacrifice" or "Greater Eid".
 It is celebrated by Muslims worldwide to commemorate the willingness of Prophet Abraham to sacrifice his son Ismael as an act of obedience to God.
 Eid al-Adha annually falls on the 10th day of the month of Dhul Hijja of the lunar Islamic calendar.
 The festivities last for 4 days.

 Eid al-Adha is celebrated at the end of the Hajj, the annual pilgrimage to Mecca, which is observed by Muslims as one of the five pillars of Islam.
-In 2012, Eid al-Adha will begin on October 26th.

 A common greeting during this festival is the Arabic greeting "Eid Mubarak", which means "Blessed Eid".

 Diwali (or Deepawali, meaning 'row of lamps') is a five day festival, which holds meaning for Hindus, Sikhs and Jains.
-Its name is derived from the practice of decorating homes using oil lamps to symbolize the triumph of good over evil and the removal of darkness.
+Its name is derived from the practice of decorating homes using oil lamps to symbolise the triumph of good over evil and the removal of darkness.
 Diwali is a joyous occasion, holding various meanings for the three faiths.